Explicit trust establishment mechanism for MicroCloud

 Joining existing services

-As part of #259 MicroCloud grew support to reuse existing MicroCeph and MicroOVN clusters.
+As part of #259 MicroCloud grows support to reuse existing MicroCeph and MicroOVN clusters.
 The process behind relies on one of the microcloudd within the existing cluster being able to create a join token on the peer that allows joining into the already existing remote cluster(s).

-By using discovery option C this concept wouldn’t be blocked as microcloudd would continue to use the same paths of communication to reuse the existing clusters.
+This concept wouldn’t be blocked as microcloudd would continue to use the same paths of communication to reuse the existing clusters.

 MicroCluster